 All students can speak directly to a Counseling and Psychological Services (CAPS) clinician 24/7 by calling 215-898-7021.
 All students can be seen immediately by dropping into CAPS during business hours.
 All students can make appointments at CAPS by calling or dropping in.
 CAPS is open Monday and Friday 9 a.m. to 5 p.m., Tuesday, Wednesday, and Thursday 9 a.m. to 7 p.m., and Saturdays 10 a.m. to 3 p.m.
 CAPS’ main office provides comprehensive services with a range of clinical specialties.

-Wharton students can also speak with an embedded CAPS clinician in Jon M. Huntsman Hall, G94 3 p.m. to 7 p.m., Tuesday, Wednesday, and Thursday.
-The room is accessible and located on the Locust Walk side of Huntsman Hall.
+Wharton students can also speak with an embedded CAPS clinician in Jon M. Huntsman Hall, Room 418 on Tuesdays and Wednesdays 3 p.m. to 7 p.m., Thursdays 2 p.m. to 7 p.m., and Fridays 11 a.m. to 3 p.m.

 Frequently Asked Questions